MR-EIGHT/CLexer/README.md

 # CLexer

-A simple Lexical Analyser for C Programming Lnaguage in Python.
+A simple Lexical Analyzer for C Programming Language in Python.